Best Schools in Sandy Hook, Connecticut

 Sandy Hook, Connecticut is home to 2 schools, including 2 public schools.
 The city's schools span 1 elementary school, , and 1 high school.

-With an average rating of 8.1 out of 10, schools in Sandy Hook perform strongly on the MySchoolScout composite scale, which measures academic achievement, student growth, equity, and school environment.
+With an average rating of 8.4 out of 10, schools in Sandy Hook perform strongly on the MySchoolScout composite scale, which blends student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 Sandy Hook is served by 1 school district: Newtown School District.
 These districts collectively serve 3,951 students.